 I picked these up for my kids this holiday season, so I can’t review them yet.
 I expect they’ll love them.

-What do you think of this list of Best Toy Gifts for Preschoolers for 2020?
+What do you think of this list of Best Toys and Gifts for Preschoolers?

 I’d love to hear what you think of these books, blocks, puzzles, toys and crafts for preschoolers.
 Do you have and love any of them?
 Is there anything I’m missing?
 Comment below.